On this page:

 Stroke Alliance for Europe

-We are a member of the Stroke Alliance for Europe (SAFE), which is various European patient organisations dealing with stroke prevention and care.
-Rubina Ahmed, Associate Director of Systems Engagement, is a member of the SAFE board.
+We are a member of the Stroke Alliance for Europe (SAFE), which is an alliance of European patient organisations dealing with stroke prevention and care.
+Sarah Belson, our International Lead, is a member of the SAFE board.

-SAFE represents a strong patient and carer voice, which will call on European Governments to take the lead in making stroke prevention a health priority.
+SAFE represents a strong patient and carer voice, which calls on European Governments to take the lead in making stroke prevention a health priority.

-Visit the SAFE website for more information on what they do or find out more about the ground-breaking research projects going on in Europe and how we support them.
+Visit the SAFE website for more information on what they do.

 World Stroke Organization